 For example, flame fusion is the most common way to synthesize corundum gems, which includes rubies and sapphires.
 Flame fusion rubies fluoresce stronger than natural gems.
 This can be used as a clue during identification.

 In practice, it’s sometimes a very difficult determination to make.
 However, when you have a tiny stone that doesn’t yield much information, every little bit helps.

-Here is an overview of how some rubies fluoresce under longwave (LW) and shortwave (SW) ultraviolet light.
+The following is an overview of how some rubies fluoresce under longwave (LW) and shortwave (SW) UV light.

 - Myanmar (Burma) Rubies: LW strong red.
 SW moderate red.